-Civic Engagement refers to individually or jointly acting upon a heightened sense of responsibility to one’s communities.
+Civic Engagement refers to individually or jointly acting upon a heightened sense of responsibility to one’s community.
 This may involve a wide range of activities, including developing civic sensitivity, participation in building civil society, or acting for the common good.

 To actively engage in community issues, citizens need access to information, and the means and motives to process that information effectively.
-Media and information literacy is therefore an effective tool for strengthening citizen participation in civic and political life, enabling them to seek out information on relevant issues, evaluate the quality of information available, ask relevant questions and engage in dialogue with others to discuss issues of national and global importance.
+Media and information literacy is, therefore, an effective tool for strengthening citizen participation in civic and political life, enabling them to seek out information on relevant issues, evaluate the quality of information available, ask relevant questions and engage in dialogue with others to discuss issues of national and global importance.

 It is envisaged that through our media literacy and civic engagement initiatives in Kenya, individuals and communities will be empowered as agents of positive social change for a more democratic country.